jacobsalway/jacobsalway.com/src/content/blog/how-to-generate-project-tree-tableau-python.md

 ---
-title: 'How to generate a project tree in Tableau using Python'
+title: How to generate a project tree in Tableau using Python
-date: '2022-03-08'
+date: 2022-03-08
-tags: [tableau, python, tableauserverclient, tableaudocumentapi]
 ---

 If you're working with a Tableau Server instance through the API wrapper Python package `server-client-python`